hjrdave/get-treble-gsm/src/posts/docs/scoped-global-state.md

 export default Store;
 ```

-The new `Store.js` is now set up as a scoped Store.
+The Store is now a scoped Store.

-## Create Custom Treble Hook
+#### Create Scoped useTreble Hook

-Now that a scoped Store is set up a custom Treble hook must be created.
+Now that a scoped Store is set up, a custom useTreble hook must be created.
 This hook will only subscribe to this scoped Store.

-Import `useTreble` hook into your new scoped `Store.js`.
+Import the `useTreble` hook into `Store.js`.

 ```javascript
 import { useTreble } from 'treble-gsm';